metricly/metricly-docs/content/api/api-elements.md

 ### Response Body

-This example contains only one event, but many events can be returned.
+The following response body contains only one event, but many events can be returned.

 ```
 {